-Also that the whole payment process was very long winded and full of pitfalls.
-Never forgetting that by paying we would be fuelling the crime.
+Also, he said the whole payment process was very long winded and full of pitfalls.
+Never forgetting that by paying we would be fueling the crime.

 In retrospect, we now know that the only safe way to back up is on an external device, and that was our mistake.

 So what do we do now?
 We have accepted the loss of personal photos and feel relieved that our family have copies of the most important pictures.